Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Doubly Robust Estimation

 With this cross-fitted construction in place, write $(\widehat q_t,\widehat H_t)$ for the out-of-fold nuisance pair used to score a generic trajectory.
 Equivalently, one may view the nuisance functions as having been estimated on an auxiliary training sample and then evaluated on an independent scoring trajectory.
 Applying Lemma~\ref{Lem:mixed_bias} fold by fold with $q=\widehat q_t$ and $H=\widehat H_t$, and then averaging over folds gives

-Equation~\eqref{eq:mixed_bias_identity_full} makes the double-robustness property transparent.
-The bias vanishes if $\widehat q_t=q_t^\star$ for all $t$, or if $\widehat H_t=H_t^\star$ for all $t$.
-In fact, the statement is stagewise stronger: the $t$-th bias term vanishes whenever either nuisance component is correct at that stage.
-Under joint misspecification, the remainder is second order, given by a sum of products of value-side and score-side errors.
+Thus the bias vanishes if $\widehat q_t=q_t^\star$ for all $t$, or if $\widehat H_t=H_t^\star$ for all $t$.
+More generally, the $t$-th stagewise bias vanishes whenever either nuisance component is correct at that stage.
+Under joint misspecification, the remainder is second order.

-To formalize this point, it is useful to compare the feasible estimator with the oracle version that uses the true nuisance functions.
+To formalize the asymptotic behavior of the feasible estimator, it is helpful to compare it with the corresponding oracle estimator that uses the true nuisance functions in the same form.